Tips for short-Term food storage

 Refrigerator Storage

 We all have refrigerators but don't really use them to their full potential.
 With a little thought and determination, you can turn your fridge into an environment that really works to save food for as long as possible.
-While it is true that most food stored in the fridge is short-term by nature, there are a few things you can do that will make your foods last a lot longer.
+While it is true that most food stored in the fridge is short-term by nature, there are a few things you can do that will make your food last a lot longer.

 Extra Freezer Storage